bramble-lang/bramble-lang/design/internals/errors.md

 The biggest problem is probably Paths, because a path is a set of StringIds, while everything else is a single StringId.

+## Commons
+What are the data which are common across all or most errors in the compiler?

+- line #
+- source code token
+- col #
+- File name
+-

+The things which are common across all errors that are thrown within the Compiler module should be pulled into a single type and then things which are specific to submodules (if they exist) should be provided in enums or submodule specific structs which are composed of the supra-common data.

 ## Designs
 ### Converter Value
 Provide a type which stores a string ID given by the compiler, then at the UI level